Skien Municipality

-Skien ([ˈʂêːən]) is a city and municipality in Vestfold og Telemark county in Norway.
-In modern times it is regarded as part of the traditional region of Grenland, although historically it belonged to Grenmar/Skiensfjorden, while Grenland referred the Norsjø area and Bø.
-The administrative centre of the municipality is the city of Skien.
-Skien is also the capital of Vestfold og Telemark county.
+Skien ([ˈʂêːən]) is a municipality in Telemark county, Norway.
+It is located in the traditional district of Grenland, although historically it belonged to Grenmar/Skiensfjorden, while Grenland referred the Norsjø area and Bø.
+The administrative centre of the municipality is the city of Skien, which is also the administrative centre of the whole county.
+Some of the notable villages in the municipality include Åfoss, Hoppestad, Klovholt, Luksefjell, Melum, Kilebygda, Skotfoss, Sneltvedt, and Valebø.

+The 779 km2 municipality is the 147th largest by area out of the 356 municipalities in Norway.
+Skien is the 18th most populous municipality in Norway with a population of 56 866.
+The municipality's population density is 77.8 PD/km2 and its population has increased by 5.5% over the previous 10-year period.
+The conurbation of Porsgrunn/Skien is reckoned by Statistics Norway to be the seventh largest urban area in Norway, straddling an area of three municipalities: Skien municipality (about 62% of the population), Porsgrunn Municipality (30%), and Bamble Municipality (8%).
+This entire area is home to more than 100,000 people.

-Skien is one of Norway's oldest cities, with an urban history dating back to the Middle Ages, and received privileges as a market town in 1358.
+The municipality has existed since 1838, but the city of Skien is one of Norway's oldest cities, with an urban history dating back to the Middle Ages, and received privileges as a market town in 1358.
 From the 15th century, the city was governed by a 12-member council.
-The modern municipality of Skien was established on 1 January 1838 (see formannskapsdistrikt).
-The rural municipalities of Gjerpen and Solum were merged into the municipality of Skien on 1 January 1964.

-The conurbation of Porsgrunn/Skien is reckoned by Statistics Norway to be the seventh largest urban area in Norway, straddling an area of three municipalities: Skien municipality (about 62% of the population), Porsgrunn (30%), and Bamble (8%).
-This area is home to more than 100,000 people.

-Skien was historically a centre of seafaring, timber exports and early industrialization, and was one of Norway's two or three largest cities between the 16th and 19th centuries.
-It was also one of Norway's most internationally oriented cities, with extensive contact with its export markets in the Low Countries, the United Kingdom and Denmark.
+Skien was historically a centre of seafaring, timber exports, and early industrialization.
+It was one of Norway's two or three largest cities between the 16th and 19th centuries.
+It was also one of Norway's most internationally oriented cities, with extensive contact with its export markets in the Low Countries, the United Kingdom, and Denmark.
 It retained its position as Eastern Norway's leading commercial city until the 19th century, when it gradually started to lose importance to the emerging capital of Christiania following the Napoleonic Wars.
 The city was the birthplace of playwright Henrik Ibsen, and many of his famous dramas are set in places reminiscent of early 19th-century Skien.

 General information

+The town of Skien was established as an urban municipality on 1 January 1838 (see formannskapsdistrikt law).
+On 1 January 1856, an area of Gjerpen Municipality (population: 1,286) was annexed by the growing town of Skien.
+Again, on 1 July 1916, another area of Gjerpen Municipality (population: 1,332) and an area of Solum Municipality (population: 1,042) was annexed by the growing town of Skien.
+During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
+On 1 January 1964, the town of Skien (population: 15,805) was merged with the neighboring Solum Municipality (population: 13,706) and Gjerpen Municipality (population: 15,300) plus the Valebø area of Holla Municipality (population: 259).
+These areas became the new Skien Municipality.